lanrex52/DayofWeekTest/README.md

 - Right click on the solution file in visual studio to Restore Nugget Packages
 - Build whole solution.
 - Then run with "Ctrl + F5".

+# Question Two

+Personally, the current Json structure fits the scenario well.
+This is because it is much cleaner when documenting it with JSON Schema.
+Also, the entities and relationships are clear and obvious which mahes it easier if you plan to consume with Languages like C# and Java.